 From the River Severn to the Birmingham Canal

 The first Act to promote the Canal was passed in 1791 but it took until 1815 for the canal to be completed, when the Bar Lock was built in Worcester Bar at Gas Street Basin.
 Previously, the Birmingham Canal Navigation had insisted on a physical barrier to preserve its water, across which all cargoes had to be transhipped.
-After the lock was built, the Worcester and Birmingham Canal Company had to provide reservoirs to ensure that there was a sufficient supply of water to the Birmingham Canal Navigation.
+This bar meant the Worcester and Birmingham Canal Company had to provide its own reservoirs, rather than relying on water flowing down from the Birmingham Canal.

-At Tardebigge, there is a plaque commemorating the meeting between Rolt and Aickman in 1946, which led to the waterways’ revival and the founding of the Inland Waterways Association.
+At Tardebigge, there is a plaque commemorating the meeting between Rolt and Aickman in 1946, which led to the waterways’ revival and the founding of The Inland Waterways Association.
 There is also a subsequent plaque correcting the year of the meeting to 1945.
 IWA was then formed in early 1946.